A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Introduction

 \subsection{Contributions}

 To mitigate against this bias, we propose that stringent sensitivity analysis has the potential to maintain the reliability of findings from these trials.
 We extend research from \citet{chernozhukov_long_2024} where a non-parametric sensitivity analysis leverages efficient debiased machine learning and produces easily interpretable bounds on omitted variable bias in observational studies.
 In theory, the mean exchangeability assumption is met when all relevant covariates are controlled for confounding.
 It follows that a violation of the mean exchangeability assumption is a result of omitted variable bias.
-We modify this sensitivity analysis in the context of HCTs to reliably bound bias given plausible increases in the explanatory power from the omitted variables on the ``Riesz representer'' and outcome regression of the trial-specific ATE without making any additional assumptions on the data generating process \cite{chernozhukov_long_2024}.
+We modify this sensitivity analysis in the context of HCTs to reliably bound bias given plausible increases in the explanatory power from the omitted variables on the ``Riesz representer'' and outcome regression of the trial-specific ATE \cite{chernozhukov_long_2024}.
+In doing so, we examine robustness of results against user-supplied sensitivity parameters, which can be evaluated for plausibility with observed variables, instead of relying on the untestable mean exchangeability assumption for inference.
 Results of the sensitivity analysis can then be compared against the strength of evidence from HCTs to determine whether conclusions are still significant even after accounting for the potential bias.

 The aim of this research is to expand upon the current literature exploring the practicality of HCTs in the clinical setting.
 By proposing a reliable assumption-free sensitivity analysis for the pooled estimator, we add credibility to results from HCTs, unlocking the benefits they have to offer.
 We believe that increasing acceptance of these trial designs will accelerate the development of new therapies, particularly benefiting under-funded or underrepresented areas of research.